 Yacon is usually grown from chunks of rhizome.
 Like most of the Andean roots and tubers, it is a clonal plant that rarely produces true seed.
 A single yacon plant can produce enough rhizome to start anywhere from one to sixty new plants, depending on how well the rhizome developed and how many growing points you allocate per chunk of rhizome.

 The storage roots of different varieties can be differentiated primarily by skin color, flesh color, and level of sweetness.
 Skin color ranges from nearly white to purple, but tan is the predominant color.
 Flesh color is usually white, but may also be partly or entirely light purple or light orange in varieties currently available in North America.
 There are varieties in the Andes that have pink and yellow flesh as well (NRC 1989).
-Colors are deeper in fully mature tubers and following exposure of the tubers to sunlight.
+Colors are deeper in fully mature storage roots and following exposure of the roots to sunlight.
 Sweetness ranges from nearly bland roots that taste very similar to celery at harvest to relatively sweet varieties that approach the lower end of the range of sweetness found in apples.
 Sweetness increases with post-harvest storage and even more so with exposure to sunlight.

 Storage roots can be differentiated by shape, although this is not always reliable because growing conditions have a strong influence on the shape of the roots.
 Roots may be lemon shaped, pear shaped, reverse pear shaped, spherical, or cylindrical (Polreich 2003).
 Varieties with pear shaped and spherical roots are easier to harvest in heavy soil without breakage.

-The plants differ primarily in height, color of the stem, and leaf shape.
+The plants differ primarily in height, color of the stem, flower form, and leaf shape.
 Some varieties have red stems, some green, and others a combination of the two.
 Some varieties are tall, reaching about 6.5 feet (2 m) here, and others short, reaching about 4 feet (1.2 m).
 Yield is generally better with taller varieties, although not proportionately so; the difference in yield between a medium and tall variety might be only ten or twenty percent.

 I grow as many varieties as possible in order to supply the maximum possible genetic diversity to our breeding project, but the typical grower will probably see little advantage in growing more than one or two varieties with different skin or flesh colors.
 If you live in a windy spot, you will probably prefer to grow short varieties.
 This cuts down on the disappointment of seeing them all lodge in high winds.
 If you don’t live in a windy spot, then grow a tall variety since the yield will be better.
 If you like purple, grow a purple variety, but remember that you’re going to skin the yacon and they all look pretty similar after that.